 KU School of Medicine continues to lead the nation in medical students choosing to go into family medicine with a three-year average of more than 21 percent.
 A 2009 study ranks the KU School of Medicine fifth out of 141 medical schools in the nation for its progress in fulfilling its social mission of students who practice primary care; students who work in underserved areas; students who are minorities.

 Once medical students graduate as doctors, they go on to residency training.
 KU School of Medicine-Wichita sponsors 13 residency and fellowship training programs in partnership with Wesley Medical Center and Via Christi Health.

 Master of Public Health

-KU School of Medicine–Wichita faculty and residents provide patient care in a multitude of settings, including: KU Wichita Adult Medicine, KU Wichita Center for Breast Cancer Survivorship, KU Wichita Endocrinology, KU Wichita Gastroenterology, KU Wichita Internal Medicine-Midtown, KU Wichita Neurology, KU Wichita Pediatrics, KU Wichita Psychiatry, and KU Wichita Psychology.
+KU School of Medicine-Wichita faculty and residents provide patient care in a multitude of settings, including: KU Wichita Adult Medicine, KU Wichita Center for Breast Cancer Survivorship, KU Wichita Endocrinology, KU Wichita Gastroenterology, KU Wichita Internal Medicine-Midtown, KU Wichita Pediatrics, and KU Wichita Psychiatry & Behavioral Sciences.

 To serve the underserved and uninsured, KU School of Medicine-Wichita students provide care under faculty supervision at the JayDoc Community Clinic every Saturday, serving more than 500 patients a year.